airladon/FigureOne/docs/examples/Traveling Wave 03 - Velocity Frequency Wavelength/README.md

 * `layout.js` - all figure elements and element logic defined
 * `equations.js` - all equation related helper function, phrase and form definitions
 * `slides.js` - slide definitions

+Splitting files like this would not necessarily be best practice for production.
+Using a bundler (like webpack), to combine them into a single file would reduce load time for clients as few files need to be downloaded.

 ### Time Keeper
 TimeKeeper doesn't use FigureOne, and is simply a helper function for this example.